 The day of Raila Odinga’s death

 Odinga had been in India for medical treatment following reports of health concerns.
-While his family and party had previously insisted he was in stable condition, he collapsed during a morning walk at an Ayurvedic facility, a centre offering traditional Indian therapies for wellness and recovery.
-He was then rushed to a nearby hospital, where he was pronounced dead shortly after 9 a.m. local time.
+Although his family and party had earlier insisted he was in stable condition, he collapsed during a morning walk at an Ayurvedic facility, a centre offering traditional Indian therapies for wellness and recovery.
+He was rushed to Devamatha Hospital, where he was pronounced dead shortly after 9 a.m. local time.